AdobeDocs/experience-manager-64.en/help/sites/authoring/using/managing-pages.md

 #### Title {#title}

 If you supply only a page **Title** when creating a new page, AEM will derive the page **Name** from this string and [validate the name according to the conventions](../../../sites/developing/using/naming-conventions.md) imposed by AEM and JCR.
-A **Title** field containing invalid characters will be accepted, but the name derived will have the invalid characters subsituted.
+A **Title** field containing invalid characters will be accepted, but the name derived will have the invalid characters substituted.
 For example:

 | Title |Derived Name |
 |---|---|